mousemke/flounder/README.md

 // react (JSX)
 React.render( <FlounderReact option1="" option2="">, target );

 // react has some caveats.
-If you want to use react flounder, you should build it from thw source file.  ./dist/flounder.react.js is so large because it already has a copy of react included.
-Additionally, react flounder can only be attached to a container, and not an INPUT or SELECT
+If you want to use react flounder, you should
+// build it from the source file.  ./dist/flounder.react.js is so
+// large because it already has a copy of react included.
+Additionally,
+// react flounder can only be attached to a container, and not an
+// INPUT or SELECT

 // requirejs
 requirejs( [ 'flounder' ], function( Flounder )